graphcore/tutorials/tutorials/tensorflow2/infeed_outfeed/README.md

 This example illustrates how to build pipelines manually with custom functions.
 However, the IPU-specific versions of the Keras Model and Sequential classes automatically add an infeed and outfeed to the model's `fit`, `evaluate` and `predict` methods.
 These methods call the `run` function internally.

 In this tutorial, you will write code for training a simple fully connected network on the MNIST dataset to illustrate how to use infeed and outfeed queues with a custom training function.
-The completed code is in the folder `completed_code`.
+Copy the code snippets below into a new python file.
+The completed code is available for comparison in the folder [completed_code](completed_code).

 ### Import the necessary APIs